abacusai/Long-Context/README.md

 ![Impact of Scaling Context AltQA](https://docs.google.com/spreadsheets/d/e/2PACX-1vR1CTMLar9CqXxlQAKXAoDhwjMdz9A00jd3RZtcpur5xB6TBgC6g4UGcE4-W4J8u99DedYDQln9a9Zk/pubchart?oid=814673539&format=image)

 We contrast models instruct finetuned with and without scale context to show that IFT with scaled context leads to a significant jump in performance.
 Note that for both models, we still use a scaled context (=4) during evaluation.
 Interestingly, even zero shot performance of the scaled RoPE embedding gives non-trivial accuracy.
-However, having the embeddings explictly finetuned does have considerable gains.
+However, having the embeddings explicitly finetuned does have considerable gains.
 We see almost a 2x improvement on FFQA and a 2.5x improvement on AltQA at all positions interpolated by the scale context factor

 #### Location of Information